Talking to Students About Tyre Nichols and Police Violence: Ideas From 3 Experts

 For middle school and older students, Smith said it’s important to help students begin to understand the longstanding challenges of policing in America, and how systemic racism plays a part in what happened to Nichols, and other Black people killed by police.

-“That’s part of the pedagogical process is to have kids examine these types of events through human behavior and human choices,” Becton, from Facing History and Ourselves, said.
+“That’s part of the pedagogical process is to have kids examine these types of events through human behavior and human choices,” said Steve Becton, Chief Officer of Equity, Inclusion & Belonging at Facing History and Ourselves, a nonprofit organization that “uses lessons of history to challenge teachers and their students to stand up to bigotry and hate,” according to its website.

 “What happened with Tyre was a series of choices that people made.
 What if people had made different choices?
 And what drove the choices that they made?” he said.